Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

 Pencil

-A pencil is an essential tool for marking the cutting lines on the plexiglass.
-It provides clear and visible lines that guide you during the cutting process.
-Use a sharpened pencil for precise measurements and markings.
-Remember to use gentle pressure to avoid scratching the plexiglass surface.
+A pencil is an essential tool for marking the cutting lines on the plexiglass, ideally directly on the protective film rather than the plexiglass surface itself.
+Use gentle pressure to avoid scratching the material underneath.

 Straight Edge Or Ruler

 A straight edge or ruler helps you maintain straight and accurate cutting lines.
 It acts as a guide for your utility knife, ensuring clean and even cuts.
-Ideally, choose a straight edge or ruler made of durable material, such as metal or acrylic, to prevent any flexing while cutting.
+Choose a straight edge made of metal to prevent any flexing while cutting.

 With these essential tools and materials in hand, you’ll be well-equipped to tackle the task of cutting plexiglass.
 Remember to prioritize safety by wearing protective gear and taking necessary precautions throughout the cutting process.